FarisHijazi/FarisHijazi/README.md

 ### About me :shipit:
 - :feelsgood: DOOM is great
-- 🔭 I’m currently working on **private projects**
+- 🔭 I’m currently working on **[SuperGoogle](https://github.com/FarisHijazi/SuperGoogle)** and 👯 looking to collaborate
 - 🌱 I’m currently learning **management** and experimenting **documentation techniques** and **journaling**
-- 👯 I’m looking to collaborate on **[SuperGoogle](https://github.com/FarisHijazi/SuperGoogle)**
-- 💬 Ask me about **anything technical or life**
 - 📫 How to reach me: theefaris@gmail.com
-- ⚡ Fun facts:
-   - in Linux you can press ctrl+T in the terminal to _transpose_ characters (swap) on each side of the cursor, helpful for many typos.
+- ⚡ Fun fact: in Linux you can press `ctrl+T` in the terminal to _transpose_ (swap) characters on each side of the cursor, helpful for many typos.
-   - This profile section can be created by making a repo with exactly your name

 <hr />